 Consider your strengths.
 Students who are most interested in performance opportunities should prepare two contrasting monologues, dramatic and comedic.
-Try to limit your audition material to no more than three minutes total.
-Students who are more interested in technical theatre should prepare a three minute presentation of their work.
+Try to limit your audition material to no more than four minutes total.
+Students who are more interested in technical theatre may also prepare a three to five minute presentation of their work.
 Students are encouraged to show designs, working drawings, or pictures of their work.

 What is considered?

-The most important part of the audition is how you present yourself, but there are other factors that will be considered.
-Your high school or college G. P. A.; academic or art awards you may have received, your previous experience in theatre, and potential conflicts with work or class schedules will also be evaluated.
-Also, a letter of recommendation from a former theatre teacher would be helpful, but it is not required.
+The most important part of the audition is how you present yourself and the pieces you perform, but there are other factors that will be considered.
+Your high school or college G. P. A., academic awards you may have received your previous experience in theatre are things that factor into the award decision.
+Also, potential conflicts such as work and/or class schedules will be discussed and evaluated.

 For incoming students, it takes about 30 minutes.
-You will be given a tour of our facilities and the theatre director will talk with you about your future goals and explain how our program works
+After you have presented your audition pieces, the drama/theatre faculty will talk with you about your future goals and explain how our program works.